Writing Glossary

 Mood

-The emotional atmosphere a work of fiction creates in the reader, shaped by setting, imagery, diction, and pacing.
+The emotional response a work of fiction produces in the reader, created through prose craft elements like diction, imagery, pacing, and sentence rhythm.

 Motif